jwango/blog-react/README.md

 * determine a color theme for primary and secondary colors - keep the hex values on hand
   - duplicate `styles/themes/_theme-default.scss`
   - update your colors at the top of your new theme scss file
+  - rename `.app--default` to a new name like `.app--my-new-theme`
   - update `styles/themes/_theme.scss` to reference the new theme file
+  - update `_app.js` to use the new theme class `.app--my-new-theme`
+  - see the dark theme to see how this can be re-skinned

 ### Metadata
 * update `public/manifest.json` with your new primary theme color